-In addition to referring veterans to Friday Services, Jody also posts Friday Services’s job openings in Career Connections.
+In addition to referring veterans to Friday Services, Goodwill also posts Friday Services’s job openings in Career Connections.
 Veterans are encouraged to inquire about scholarships that help cover the cost of classes held at the center.

-When enrolling a veteran, he considers:
+When enrolling a veteran, the veteran job assistance program considers:

 - Career assessment